jessicay1464/sep11-freedom-project/README.md

 by Jessica Yang

 ## Context
-The "Freedom Project" for SEP11 is all about using what we learn about Javascript and choose our game, in this case if Kaboom.js to help us create a game or any product that uses all what we learn.
-The purpose of this blog is to go through my process.
+The "Freedom Project" for SEP11 is all about using what we learn about Javascript and choose our game, in this case if Kaboom.js to help us create a game or any product that uses most content that we learn throughout the year and using the tools that we chose to assiat us making our game and product.
+The purpose of writing blogs is to jot down my process while doing each part of making my project.
+For instance, my challenges, my a-ha moments, or even some content that we learn.

 ## Content
-For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.
+For creating my project, me and my partner Angela created a game that has a theme of adventure.
+This blog will walk through my process of independently studying my tool kaboom.js in order to make my adventure game, tinkering, and learning with my project, and so on.

 ## Links